gvwilson/sensibleadventures/cloudherd/new.md

 the back of his head hit the lip of one of the bathtubs, and then he was still.

-"Go fetch the sergeant," Kulbinder snarled. "*Now!*"
+"Go fetch Sergeant Dorbu," Kulbinder snarled. "*Now!*"

 Noxy didn't need to be told twice.
 She stumbled out the door and down the steps just in time to collide with Sensy.